An Ear for Pythagorean Harmonics:

 Pulse bundles resemble "bursts of action potentials" seen in nerves.

 Some timing devices operate with pulse trains and other timing devices operate with pulse bundles.
 Certain timing devices convert signals from one form to another.
 The adjacent image shows three examples of conversion.
 The top two images show inputs and outputs of two kinds of "streaming devices" and the bottom image shows inputs and output of a "pulse bundle generator."
-(Please see Figures 26, 28 and 29, respectively, in the technical Timing Devices paper.)
+(Please see Figures 26, 28 and 29, respectively, in the formal Timing Devices paper.)

 Return to contents.